 The arrow on the priority valve always points to the primary side; the bank opposite the primary side is considered the reserve side.
 Starting with the arrow pointing to the right side, gas will flow from the right side cylinder.
 As the gas in the primary side is depleted, the gas pressure will drop on the gauge of the primary regulator.
-When the pressure drops to the pressure setting of the reserve side regulator, flow will begin from the reserve cylinder; the inlet pressure on the primary side will stabilize.
+When the pressure drops to the pressure setting of the reserve side regulator, flow will begin from the reserve cylinder; the inlet pressure on the primary side will stablize.
 This is called a changeover.
 At this point, the gas pressure on the reserve side (preset regulator) will drop.
 This indicates that its time to change the cylinders on the primary side.
 Before removing the nearly depleted primary cylinder, the priority valve should be rotated 180°.
 This makes the reserve cylinder the primary source.
 Remove the depleted cylinder and replace with a full cylinder.
 Before removing the cylinder be sure to close the cylinder valve and any other valves that connect the cylinder to the system.
+Do not open any cylinder valves until all cylinders are replaced.
 The full, replacement cylinder is now the reserve cylinder.
 Note: while changing cylinders on one side, there will be no interruption in flow.
 A depleted cylinder will have the following gas pressure remaining: